 If you’re not getting the proper respite from rising outdoor temperatures with your air conditioner, your risk of dehydration drastically increases.

 When you’re outside in the heat and sweating, it’s essential to replenish fluids and find ways to stay cool both inside and out.
 Avoid using the stove or oven to cook during particularly hot days, because it can significantly increase the temperature throughout your house.

 We’re focused on your well-being at Knute Nelson.

 At Knute Nelson, we know that dehydration often gives early warning signs before it can cause harm.
 That’s why our caregivers are always watching for telltale dehydration symptoms, so they’re prepared to act quickly and help an individual get the rest and hydration they need.

-Contact us today at (320) 763-1189 to learn more about us and the different opportunities available for you at Knute Nelson.
+Helping our residents, patients, and clients live and age well is our primary mission.
+Contact us today or call (320) 421-0242 to learn more about us and the different healthcare solutions available for older adults at Knute Nelson.